scribbletune/scribbletune.com/_pages/beat.md

   <button class="btnStartAll">&#9654;</button>
   <button class="btnStopAll">&#9632;</button>
 </div>
+`Desktop browser only`

 As you can imagine, this can easily be done in any DAW but when you do it with JavaScript, you can get a little bit more out of your loops than simply pointing and clicking in a piano roll (which can be time consuming over time for simple beats).
 I ll lay down the basics for the beat, you can use your creativity to make the patterns intricate.

 We'll have a simple 4x4 kick drum along with a simple bass line, closed hat, open hats and a clap sound.

 Since we are going to use sample wav files, we will depend on Scribbletune's [clip](/documentation/core/clip) method which allow us to use patterns.
 There are 2 aspects to Scribbletune.
 One is a node module that you can use to export MIDI files OR you can directly use it in the browser, which we will do in this example.

 By default a single `x` implies a quarter note.
 4 of these make up the common kick drum pattern that looks like this,